 My teaching philosophy is built on the central principle that learning should be interesting, enriching and fun.
 This involves awakening my student’s curiosity and learning desire by giving them the freedom to expand and develop ideas on their own.
 I guide their development with the use of learning tools such as mind maps, flashcards, quizzes and games.
 I have had great success in helping my students achieve A* and A grades.
 My ultimate goal is to offer the best possible learning experience so that my students feel confident and happy in their academic life, that make my sessions very enjoyable and engaging.

-I have been tutoring for 4 years, and have over 150 hours of tutoring experience.
+I have been tutoring for over eight years, and have over a thousand hours of tutoring experience.
 Please see below for a snapshot of my recent tuition.

 Entrance Exam Experience